 Leave may also be taken so that the employee may serve as a bone marrow or organ donor.

-In 2016, the CFMLA was amended to allow for leave because of any qualifying exigency arising out of the fact that the spouse, son, daughter, or parent of the employee is on active duty or has been notified of an impending call or order to active duty in the armed forces.
-The state law will track the federal Family and Medical Leave Act (FMLA) for the purpose of family military leave for a qualifying exigency (CT Gen. Stat.
+The CFMLA also provides leave for any qualifying exigency arising out of the fact that a covered family member is on active duty or has been notified of an impending call or order to active duty in the armed forces.
+(CT Gen. Stat.
 Sec.
 31-51kk et seq.).